Ly Thy Ker and a friend in Sapa. All photos by Zoe Osborne

 A lot of people in the village are also very good with herbal medicine.
 They learn it from their parents or village elders.
 My father is a shaman and my mother is a herbal woman.
 They can both help a lot of people and I feel very proud to be their daughter!

 There is plenty to do!
 If travellers come in the right season they can join us and see how we work in a local farm, planting rice and processing crops.
 Red Dzao herbal baths are very good too.
 I have been to the ones at Sapanapro a few times and I really like them!
 They say they’re good for your bones and your health in general.
 If you visit the baths with a Red Dzao guide, you can stay at her house for lunch afterwards and learn a little more about the Red Dzao way of life.

-ETHOS has just set up a street food tour that can guide you around restaurants and let you try food caught from the forest.
-You can try eel, crickets and frogs — they are very nice!
-We also have a class for learning traditional Hmong batik and embroidery.
+For food, you can try eel, crickets and frogs — they are very nice!
+We also have classes for learning traditional H'mong batik and embroidery.
 Batik takes a shorter time to make than embroidery.
 You can make a small piece to bring home in just one day.